 I followed the recipe exactly, but my starter didn’t um, start.
 I blamed it on the climate.
 It’s a mild 68 degrees nearly year-round here in central California.
 Not exactly “warm” and inviting to the yeast that floats around in the air.

-Fast forward to about a month ago when I realized I had better high-tail myself into action if I wanted to order the freebies from the Ultimate Homemaking Bundle before they expired.
-The freebie from Cultures for Health was my choice of either a yogurt starter or sourdough starter.
+Fast forward to when I got a freebie from Cultures for Health.
 Since I’ve nearly mastered homemade yogurt with my fail-proof heating pad method and have failed miserably at creating a sourdough starter, my choice was obvious.
+I chose the sourdough starter.

 I ordered my starter kit, the San Francisco variety since we’re so close to the big city and it seems to be the variety that produces the tang that everyone’s taste buds remember.
 At the same time, I read the recipe in Nourishing Traditions for a sourdough starter from scratch.
 I started both batches on the same day, thinking if I’m “feeding” one, I might as well feed two.